All Products

 2. Prepare the Qwen-7B-Chat-Int8 model data.
 For more information, see Deploy a vLLM inference service.

-3. Run the following command to deploy the vLLM service.
+3. Deploy the vLLM inference service.

 arena serve kserve \